IsWladi/Gittory/README.md

 ```

 ## Plugin commands
-there are two commands, :GittoryInit and :GittoryDesactivate.
-`:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option atStartUp = "yes").
+`:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option `atStartUp = "yes"`).

 `:GittoryDesactivate` Deactivates Gittory and sets the initial path where Neovim was opened.

 ## Contributing